Crews search for the missing after devastating tornadoes

 Just before the tornado struck, the building’s lights flickered.
 She felt a gust of wind, her ears started popping and then, “Boom.
 Everything came down on us.”
 People started screaming, and she heard other workers praying.

-Kentucky State Trooper Sarah Burgess said rescue crews were using heavy equipment to move rubble at the candle factory.
-Coroners were called to the scene and bodies were recovered, but she didn’t know how many.
+Rescue crews used heavy equipment to move rubble at the candle factory, and coroners were called to the scene.

-Rescue efforts were complicated because Mayfield’s main fire station and emergency services hub were also hit by the tornado, Creason said.

-After a wall at a nursing home in Mayfield collapsed, Vernon Evans said he rushed to help firefighters pull people out, only to find one resident lying dead in a few inches of water.

 An earlier version of this story misspelled the last name of the weather researcher.
 It is Gensini, not Genzini.